-Dwight School was recognized as an education leader and innovator at the recent IB Conference of the Americas held in Washington, D.C.
-July 9–13.
+Dwight School was recognized as an education leader and innovator at the recent IB Conference of the Americas held in Washington, D.C., on July 9–13.

-As part of her keynote speech, Director General Dr. Siva Kumari cited Dwight as not only being the first IB school to offer all four of the IB programs (for students aged 3–18), but as excelling in the quality of each of the four programs.
+As part of her keynote speech, IB Director General Dr. Siva Kumari cited Dwight as not only being the first IB school to offer all four of the IB programs (for students ages 3–18), but also as excelling in the quality of each of the four programs.
 "The vision and leadership of Chancellor Spahn," Dr. Kumari said, "is what has made possible the growth of the IB program at Dwight.
-His and the School’s commitment to the educational philosophy of "igniting the spark of genius in every child" should be an example and guide to all IB schools."
+His and the School’s commitment to the educational philosophy of 'igniting the spark of genius in every child' should be an example and guide to all IB schools."

 Dr. Kumari went on to recognize Dwight as an innovator in championing the International Baccalaureate Career Related Certificate (IBCC) program through its digital media program and she expressed her anticipation of the launch of Dwight Relativity, a media film program beginning this fall.